If your child has been diagnosed with an eating disorder, here's what you can do to help.

-But talking about their condition is essential for their recovery, so keep trying.
+But talking about their condition is needed for their recovery, so keep trying.

-They might come across as angry or aggressive, but deep down be feeling scared or insecure.
+They might come across as angry, even if they're really feeling scared or insecure.

-It might be difficult for them to express their feelings, so be patient and listen to what they're trying to say.
+It might be difficult for them to talk about their feelings, so be patient and listen to what they're trying to say.

 It can help if you:

-- avoid talking about their appearance, even if it's meant as a compliment
+- avoid talking about their appearance, even if you’re trying to say something nice

-- avoid discussing other people's diets or weight problems
+- avoid discussing people's diets or weight problems

 Try these mealtime tips

-- Agree with the family that none of you will talk about portion sizes, calories or the fat content of the meal.
+- agree with the family that none of you will talk about portion sizes, calories or anything else about the meal

-- Try to keep the atmosphere light-hearted and positive throughout the meal, even if you do not feel that way on the inside.
+- try to keep things lighthearted and positive throughout the meal, even if you do not feel that way on the inside

-- If your child attempts to get too involved in cooking the meal as a way of controlling it, gently ask them to set the table or wash up instead.
+- if your child tries to get too involved in cooking the meal as a way of controlling it, gently ask them to set the table or wash up instead

-- Do not despair if a meal goes badly – just move on.
+- do not worry if a meal goes badly, and just move on

-If your child is having treatment for their condition, the treatment team will play an essential part in their recovery.
+If your child is being treated for an eating disorder, their treatment team will play a big part in their recovery.